MicrosoftDocs/powerquery-docs/powerquery-docs/feedback.md

 # Power Query Feedback

-This article describes how to submit feedback for Power Query.
-Depending on if you are looking for Power Query support or to send feedback about Power Query, you should be leveraging different channels, as described below.
+This article describes how to get support or submit feedback for Power Query.

 For Power Query connectors, see [Feedback and support for Power Query connectors](Connectors/ConnectorFeedback.md).